-The NRGG is a committee of the Board from which it derives its authority and to which it regularly reports.
+The NRGC is a committee of the Board from which it derives its authority and which regularly reports to it in order notably for the Board to make final decisions in light of the NRGC recommendations.

 The Board has delegated its operational responsibilities related to nomination, remuneration and governance matters to the Committee.
 It assists the Board mainly in: